aliu05/CCC-Solutions/README.md

 For example, all test cases on CCC 2015 S3 - [Gates](https://dmoj.ca/problem/ccc15s3) can be solved with a brute force O(GP) solution in the official contest portal.
 However, an O(P logG) solution is required to pass all DMOJ tests without TLE.

-A multi-line comment with a very brief description of each solution will be at the top of every file.
+A multi-line comment with a brief description of each solution will be at the top of every file.